 Tasks: Freelancers research and write single pieces of content that’s typically guided by a specific topic and word count.
 They can charge per word, per project or per hour so the costs of PR can vary a lot when you’re using freelance bloggers.
 It’s easy to outsource this by using sites like Upwork and Fiverr but it can be difficult to find the right fit.

 Tasks: There are agencies that are very affordable, bringing the cost of PR down significantly.
 Packages are tailor-made to the size and needs of your startup and you only pay for the services you need.
-With some packages like Press Farm’s, you get extras like free templates for press releases and ongoing email support.
+With PR packages such as those which Pressfarm offers, you get extras like free templates for press releases and ongoing email support.

 Interested in more tools of PR for startups?
 Click here